 Although nurses in every clinical area may need to recognize, collect, and preserve forensic evidence, emergency nurses are particularly positioned for this activity, as they are often the first to evaluate a forensic patient.
 A forensic patient is defined as an individual who seeks treatment for a medical complaint that coincides with the law or has the potential to interface with the law.
 This is a complex process that involves other professionals such as law enforcement and social services (Darnell & Michel, 2012).

 Following are examples of the sorts of patients who might be encountered in any emergency unit and for whom forensic evidence collection may be a part of their care:

 - A young man with gunshot wounds from a street fight

 - A teen driver in a head-on collision with another driver suspected of being under the influence of drugs or alcohol

 - A three-year-old toddler with second-degree burns to the right hand

-- An elderly man with a hip fracture and stage III pressure sores in the coccyx area
+- An elderly man with a hip fracture and stage 3 pressure ulcers/injuries in the coccyx area

 - A young woman admitted with a broken wrist from falling down the front steps

 - A college student requesting treatment for sexual assault that took place at a fraternity party

 Keeping the Focus on the Patient